 With 12 billion probiotic strains and 30 billion live cultures, Renew Life Probiotics supports digestive and immune health.
 It is gluten-free, free of dairy products, soy-free, and non-GMO.

 Provides 10 billion live bacteria in each vegan delayed-release capsule.
 Suitable for both men and women.
-Supports optimal gut health, helps to keep your microbiome in balance, boosts your body’s natural immune system, the slow release formula means that the probiotics reach your gut for optimal absorption and health benefits.
+Supports optimal gut health, helps to keep your microbiome in balance, and boosts your body’s natural immune system, the slow release formula means that the probiotics reach your gut for optimal absorption and health benefits.
 Third-party tested, and certified vegan.

 With 16 billion live cultures and 6 probiotic strains, this capsule is vegan and organic.
 It includes both prebiotics and probiotics.
 It’s gluten-free, dairy-free, soy-free, and non-GMO.
 This probiotic is gentle on sensitive stomachs.

 This spore-based probiotic ensures that the good bacteria make it to your gut for optimal absorption and health benefits.
 The patented strain of probiotics called Bacillus indicus HU36 produces antioxidants in the gut, where they can be best absorbed by your body for a positive effect on your health.
-Vegan, paleo, and keto friendly.
+Vegan, paleo, and keto-friendly.

 Not a fan of swallowing a capsule?
 Yuve Vegan Probiotic is a sugar-free vegan gummy with 5 billion live microorganisms.
 They are vegan, non-GMO, gluten-free, gelatin-free, and chemical-free.
 With no artificial flavors, artificial sweeteners, or added sugar.
 These gummies do need to be kept refrigerated.

-With 10 probiotic strains, and 25 billion live cultures, Hum’s Gut Instinct Probiotic is specifically designed for healthy digestion, and immune support.
+With 10 probiotic strains and 25 billion live cultures, Hum’s Gut Instinct Probiotic is specifically designed for healthy digestion, and immune support.
 Their vegan capsules are non-GMO, soy-free, gluten-free, and third-party tested for purity and potency.

 Vegan Probiotics FAQS